 “What Janet (Johnson) and Cara (Burch) have done with the Attwater’s prairie chicken program has been phenomenal,” Snodgrass said.

 Avian Curator Janet Johnson and Senior Animal Care Specialist – Avian Cara Burch annually ensure that Fossil Rim is the world’s leading producer of the endangered grouse from the Texas Coastal Prairie.

 “It is very hard to narrow down a list,” Snodgrass said.
 “So many former employees were instrumental in where we are today.
 This place was built on the shoulders of great people who were here decades ago, as well as those here today.
 That’s a legacy we need to respect and continue to build upon.”

-Fossil Rim currently has four female directors on the management staff.
-Each one of them took the opportunity to discuss women in the wildlife workplace.
+Fossil Rim currently has five female directors on the management staff.
+Each one of them discussed women in the wildlife workplace.